 Idaho is a northwestern state in the United States.
 Its northern border is with Canada.
 Idaho’s terrain is mostly mountainous.
-It is nicknamed the Gem State because nearly every type of known gemstone has been found within the state.
+Idaho is nicknamed the Gem State because nearly every known gemstone has been found within the state.
 The largest city is Boise.
 The total population of the state is 1.6 million.
 The state is also known for its famous crop of potatoes.
 Along with agriculture, lumber and wood processing are also large components of the economy.

 Idaho Nursing Jobs Outlook

 In recent years, nursing jobs in Idaho have been a hot market.
 Demands for nurses are expected to continue.
 The state has taken the initiative to increase the number of Idahoans joining the workforce as nurses.
 If nursing education and training programs continue to expand, the supply of Idaho RNs could meet the expected demand.

 The following financial aid programs are available to residents of the state of Idaho: Governor’s Cup Scholarships, Robert R. Lee Promise Category A Scholarship, Robert R. Lee Promise Category B Scholarship, Opportunity Scholarship, Robert C. Byrd Scholarship and Minority At-Risk Programs.

 There are also scholarship programs designed specifically for nursing students, such as the Idaho Legion Auxiliary Nurses Scholarship.
 It provides financial aid to Idaho veterans and their children who are interested in studying nursing.
 In addition, the Lazy K-Five Ranch Scholarship targets engineering and nursing students.
 Finally, the Kay Stone Memorial Scholarship was established to provide financial aid to students in education or nursing.
 Contact your nursing school for additional information on scholarships and federal assistance programs.

 HOW MUCH CAN I EARN AS A NURSE IN IDAHO?